Department of Mathematics

 General information

-The CCNY Mathematics Department offers a Master of Arts (M.A.) program in Mathematics.
+The CCNY Mathematics Department offers a Master of Science (M.S.) program in Mathematics.
 This program serves a range of students interested in strengthening their mathematics.
 The degree has a great deal of flexibility, and is suitable for students with a range of interests.

 Courses generally meet in the late afternoon and early evening hours to help accommodate students who are teaching or working during the day.